bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/CatalogMaintenance.rst

 Setting Retention Periods
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-:index:`[TAG=Setting Retention Periods] <single: Setting Retention Periods>` :index:`[TAG=Periods->Setting Retention] <single: Periods; Setting Retention>`
+:index:`\ <single: Setting Retention Periods>` :index:`\ <single: Periods; Setting Retention>`

 Bareos uses three Retention periods: the File Retention period, the Job Retention period, and the Volume Retention period.
 Of these three, the File Retention period is by far the most important in determining how large your database will become.

 The File Retention and the Job Retention are specified in each Client resource as is shown below.
 The Volume Retention period is specified in the Pool resource, and the details are given in the next chapter of this manual.

 File Retention = <time-period-specification>
-   :index:`[TAG=File Retention] <single: File Retention>` :index:`[TAG=Retention->File] <single: Retention; File>` The File Retention record defines the length of time that Bareos will keep File records in the Catalog database.
+   :index:`\ <single: File Retention>` :index:`\ <single: Retention; File>` The File Retention record defines the length of time that Bareos will keep File records in the Catalog database.
 When this time period expires, and if AutoPrune is set to yes, Bareos will prune (remove) File records that are older than the specified File Retention period.
 The pruning will occur at the end of a backup Job for the given Client.
 Note that the Client database record contains a copy of the
    File and Job retention periods, but Bareos uses the current values found in the Director’s Client resource to do the pruning.

    Since File records in the database account for probably 80 percent of the size of the database, you should carefully determine exactly what File Retention period you need.
 Once the File records have been removed from the database, you will no longer be able to restore individual files in a Job.
 However, as long as the Job record still exists, you will be able to restore all files in the job.